Dog Constantly Panting (What’s Normal and What’s Not?)

 Monitor for other symptoms like coughing, lethargy, vomiting, or changes in appetite.
 These additional signs can help you and your vet determine whether the cause is physical or emotional.

-Avoid overexertion, especially in hot or humid weather.
+Avoid overexertion or forced activity, especially in hot or humid weather.
 Obese dogs may need a gradual weight-loss plan to ease the strain on their breathing and reduce panting.

 When to Call or Visit Your Vet